Lexpedite/blawx/blawx/README.md

 ## Development Notes
 * Base Capabilities Are Complete.
 * Important for v1.0.0-alpha
-  * Make running code synchronous after saving it.
-  * Make save and exit separate buttons.
-  * Retrieve and display all the answers, not just the first.
-  * Display compiler warnings, swipl crash errors.
   * Make it so that examples can't be deleted by non-admins.
-  * There is a problem with the code page where until it is resized, the interface covers the footer and the screen jiggles on scrolling.
-  * Simplify and document the installation and configuration process.
+  * Simplify and document and test the installation and configuration process.
 * Known Problems
+  * Make the documentation and examples something that loads after installation, so the user can use whatever database they want.
   * Make the responses pretty.
   * Add examples.
   * Headers behaving strange in the documentation.